-Cardiac gap junctions: structure, composition and distribution.
+Cardiac gap junctions: structure, composition and distribution

 The subcellular structures responsible for myocardial electrical current flow propagation from one cardiac cell to another are specialized connections termed gap junctions (nexuses).
-There are two types, i.e. end-to-end and side-to-side junctions (Fig. 1A and Fig 1B).
-End-toend type is a part of intercalated disc and it predominates in the cardiac muscle.
+There are two types, i.e. end-toend and side-to-side junctions (Figs 1A, 1B).
+End-to-end type is a part of intercalated disc and it predominates in the cardiac muscle.
 Lateral gap junctions are much less abundant and occur more often in atrial than ventricular tissues.
-Conventional patterns of gap junction distribution that can be revealed by immuno-labeling (Fig. 1C) underlie uniform anisotropic impulse propagation throughout myocardium (Joyner 1982, Spach and Heidlage 1995).
+Conventional patterns of gap junction distribution that can be revealed by immunolabeling (Fig. 1C) underlie uniform anisotropic impulse propagation throughout myocardium (Joyner 1982, Spach and Heidlage 1995).

-Gap junctions that link adjoining cardiomyocytes ensure cell-to-cell electrical coupling and direct communication via clusters of intercellular channels (connexons) composed of proteins, termed connexins (Fig. 2 A, B).
+Gap junctions that link adjoining cardiomyocytes ensure cell-to-cell electrical coupling and direct communication via clusters of intercellular channels (connexons) composed of proteins, termed connexins (Figs 2A, 2B).
 The heart expresses several connexin isoforms that differ in conductance, whereby connexin-43 (Cx43) predominates in ventricular as well as atrial tissues (Dhein 1998).
 Besides, Cx40 is abundant in the latter.
 The half-life of connexins in the adult rat heart is surprisingly short, only about 1.3 hours (Goodenough et al. 1996).
 The cardiac connexins are phosphoproteins and changes in phosphorylation have been implicated in the regulation of connexin turnover kinetics (Laird 1996).
-Phosphorylation also appears to play a key role in channel gating that determines channel conductance (Lampe and Guarneri
+Phosphorylation also appears to play a key role in channel gating that determines channel conductance (Lampe and Lau 2000).
+Expression and/or gating of connexin channels have been shown modulated endogenous by various and exogenous